Representation Stability for Disks in a Strip: The Rational Homology of

 where the $Z'_{j}$ are proper wheels where the largest label comes first or proper averaged-filters on at least $2$ wheels satisfying point $1$ such that the largest label in each wheel comes first, can be written as a sum of elements in the set described in the lemma.

 The conditions in the lemma allow anything (a wheel or an averaged-filter) to come after an averaged-filter.
-Therefore, it suffices to show that if we have a concatenation product of proper wheels such that in each proper wheel the largest label comes first and such that together the wheels satisfy property $3$, and we concatenate this on the left of any proper wheel such that the largest label comes first or any proper averaged-filter satisfying point $1$ such that in each wheel the largest label is first the resulting concatenation product is equal to a sum of elements in the set described in the lemma such that the set of proper wheels (both those not in and in an averaged-filter), where the set of wheels is the same.
+Therefore, it suffices to show that if we have a concatenation product of proper wheels such that in each proper wheel the largest label comes first and such that together the wheels satisfy property $3$, and we concatenate to the right of this any proper wheel such that the largest label comes first or any proper averaged-filter satisfying point $1$ such that in each wheel the largest label is first the resulting concatenation product is equal to a sum of elements in the set described in the lemma such that the set of proper wheels (both those not in and in an averaged-filter) is the same.

 We proceed by induction on the number of wheels in the string of wheels.
 This is true if we start with the empty string of wheels, as anything can follow an averaged-filter.
 Next, we assume this is true if there are $j-1$ wheels in the concatenation product.
 Since the $Z'_{1},\dots, Z'_{j}$ are all wheels, we write them as $Z'_{l}=W_{l}$ where for all $l$, where $W_{l}$ is a proper wheel such that the largest label comes first, i.e., $W_{l}=W(i_{l,1},\dots, i_{l, n_{l}})$ such that $i_{l, 1}>i_{l, s}$ for all $s\neq 1$.
 Additionally, since the $W_{l}$ satisfy point $2$, we have that $W_{1}>\cdots>W_{j}$ where the ordering is given by rank.